Pavan2280/RISC-V/README.md

 <summary>DAY 4 : Basic RISC-V CPU Micro Architecture</summary>
 <br>

-# Exanple RISC-V Block Diagram
+# RISC-V Architecture Block Diagram

+## Overview
-A RISC-V block diagram represents the architecture of a computer system based on the RISC-V instruction set architecture.
-In short, it consists of the following key components:
+This RISC-V Architecture Block Diagram illustrates the fundamental components and their interactions within a computer system based on the RISC-V instruction set architecture.
+RISC-V is a modular and customizable architecture, providing a versatile framework for designing processors tailored to specific application requirements.

+## Components
+1. **CPU (Central Processing Unit)**
-CPU (Central Processing Unit): The core of the RISC-V processor, which executes instructions.
-It includes the Instruction Fetch (IF), Instruction Decode (ID), Execution (EX), Memory (MEM), and Write Back (WB) stages.
+   - *Description*: The CPU serves as the core of the RISC-V processor, responsible for executing instructions.
+It includes multiple stages:
+     - Instruction Fetch (IF): Fetches instructions from memory.
+     - Instruction Decode (ID): Decodes the fetched instructions.
+     - Execution (EX): Performs arithmetic and logic operations.
+     - Memory (MEM): Manages data memory access.
+     - Write Back (WB): Writes results back to registers.

+2. **Instruction Memory**
-**1) Instruction Memory**: Stores the program's instructions that the CPU fetches and executes.
+   - *Description*: This memory component stores the program's instructions that the CPU fetches and executes.
+It's essential for the program's proper execution.

+3. **Data Memory**
-**2) Data Memory**: Stores data used by the CPU during program execution.
+   - *Description*: Data Memory stores data used by the CPU during program execution.
+It is crucial for data manipulation and storage.

+4. **Registers**
-**3) Registers**: A set of general-purpose registers used for temporary data storage and manipulation.
+   - *Description*: Registers are a set of general-purpose storage units used for temporary data storage and manipulation by the CPU.
+They play a pivotal role in instruction execution.

+5. **Control Unit**
-**4) Control Unit**: Manages the control signals and coordination of the CPU's components.
+   - *Description*: The Control Unit manages control signals and coordinates the activities of the CPU's components, ensuring the proper execution of instructions.

-**5)ALU (Arithmetic Logic Unit)**: Performs arithmetic and logic operations.
+6. **ALU (Arithmetic Logic Unit)**
+   - *Description*: The ALU performs arithmetic and logic operations as directed by the CPU's instructions.
+It is the computational workhorse of the processor.

+7. **Instruction Decoder**
-**6)Instruction Decoder**: Interprets and decodes instructions fetched from memory.
+   - *Description*: The Instruction Decoder interprets and decodes instructions fetched from memory.
+It translates instructions into actions for the CPU to execute.

+8. **Cache Memory**
-**7) Cache Memory**: Provides fast access to frequently used instructions and data.
+   - *Description*: Cache Memory provides fast access to frequently used instructions and data.
+It helps improve the system's overall performance by reducing memory access times.

+9. **Bus Interface**
-**8) Bus Interface**: Facilitates data transfer between the CPU, memory, and peripherals.
+   - *Description*: The Bus Interface facilitates data transfer between the CPU, memory, and peripherals.
+It ensures efficient communication within the system.

+10. **Peripherals**
-**9) Peripherals**: External devices like input/output controllers, timers, and more that connect to the CPU for broader system functionality.
+    - *Description*: Peripherals are external devices such as input/output controllers, timers, and more.
+They connect to the CPU, enhancing the system's functionality by allowing interaction with the outside world.

 ![image](https://github.com/Pavan2280/RISC-V/assets/131603225/e5a22525-929b-4698-8da4-49ea87b872a2)